-For some, the issue of budget doesn’t factor in, but for others its a real consideration.
+For some people, the issue of budget doesn’t factor in, but for others it’s a real consideration.
 Supercars are not cheap, and once you own one the cost of keeping one on the road can be high.
 A simple service can start at a thousand dollars, and the more exotic stuff will require the engine to be dropped on a fairly regular basis.

 They say buy the best car you can within your budget, but I guess the real message is don’t bite off more than you can chew.
 The whole aim of supercar ownership is to enjoy the experience.
 If you can’t afford to drive it because you fear the maintenance bills, owning one probably isn’t for you.

 $50k – $100k opens up interesting modern classics like the Ferrari 360 or a lovely Aston Martin DB11.
-Budget up to $200k and you can pick up a great Enzo engined Ferrari 599 GTB or pretty much any modern Aston Martin or McLaren. $300k plus and you will be seated in pretty much any new supercar, although you will need a lot more for any hypercar.
+Budget up to $200k and you can pick up a great Enzo engined Ferrari 599 GTB.
+Alternatives include pretty much any modern Aston Martin or McLaren. $300k plus and you will be seated in any new supercar, although you will need a lot more for any hypercar.

 5. What’s your long term plans?

 Over the years some supercars have made pretty decent investments, and any supercar enthusiast will be able to tell you a story of a car that they nearly bought before the prices shot up.
 I have a few of those stories myself!